Isla Cabras Light: Planning and construction

 Fishing boats were not the only ones to cross the Vieques Passage, but also ocean-going ships.
-In fact, the expanse of water between Cabras Island and Vieques had become an important passway during the long duration of the Spanish colonial rule in Puerto Rico.
-So, when in 1869 Madrid approved the lighthouse's construction on Cabras Island, few questioned its wisdom.
+In fact, the expanse of water between Isla Cabras and Vieques had become an important passway during the long duration of the Spanish colonial rule in Puerto Rico.
+So, when in 1869 Madrid approved the lighthouse's construction on Isla Cabras, few questioned its wisdom.
 The initiative was not an isolated event, but part of an island-wide modernization project for "maritime illumination" (es: "Plan de Alumbrado Maritimo en la Isla de Puerto Rico").
-Puerto Rico's coasts were coming into the light with the establishment of fourteen lighthouses of which the Cabras Island Light was the twelfth in line.
+Puerto Rico's coasts were coming into the light with the establishment of fourteen lighthouses of which the Isla Cabras Light was the twelfth in line.

 At its roots, the project responded to unprecedented political pressure.
 Accusations against the Crown of abandonment and military upheavals of which the Grito de Lares ("Lares Cry" or "Lares Uprising") was only the best known, marked the year 1868.
 The following decade saw in Puerto Rico the formation of political parties, the abolition of slavery and environmental legislations like the act to protect the Yunque, among the oldest U.S. National Parks.
-Though the increasingly liberal local government showed signs of life and interest in developing the island's infrastructure, the overstretched Spanish Empire, embroiled in wars for independence in Cuba and the Philippines, neglected the construction of the Cabras Island Light.
+Though the increasingly liberal local government showed signs of life and interest in developing the island's infrastructure, the overstretched Spanish Empire, embroiled in wars for independence in Cuba and the Philippines, neglected the construction of the Isla Cabras Light.

-In 1898, during the Spanish–American War, the U.S. fleet maneuvered near the Cabras Island, learning first hand the value of its position between the bays of Bahía de Puerca and Ensenada Honda.
+In 1898, during the Spanish–American War, the U.S. fleet maneuvered near the Isla Cabras, learning first hand the value of its position between the bays of Bahía de Puerca and Ensenada Honda.
 Soon after replacing the Puerto Rican autonomous government with a military regime, the U.S. picked up the light project as part of its naval expansion in the Caribbean area.
 In 1904, the U.S. Coast Guard purchased the 20 acres of land for $200, and by May 13, 1908, the lighthouse was ready for service.
 The cost of the undertaking, including the entrance road and the pier, reached a total of $5654.55.